Turn any topic into a live classroom quiz

 3. Distribute the list of 3D shapes and a paper and pencil to each group.

-4. Explain that the students will have a set amount of time (e.g., 5 minutes) to find real-life examples of these 3D shapes.
+4. Explain that the students will have a set amount of time (e.g., 10 minutes) to find real-life examples of as many 3D shapes as possible.

 5. Encourage the students to explore their surroundings, both inside and outside the classroom, to find objects that match the shapes on the list.